 Dave Weinberg’s Eagles-Giants 2-Minute Drill

-A quick look at the Eagles disappointing loss to the Giants on Sunday.
+Here is a quick look at the Eagles win over the New York Giants on Sunday.

 Eagles' best play